-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED FEBRUARY 28, 2014, 2015 AND FEBRUARY 29, 2016 (In U.S. dollars, except share and share related data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED FEBRUARY 28, 2014, 2015 AND FEBRUARY 29, 2016

 14. GAIN FROM DISPOSAL OF COMPONENTS

 As disclosed in Note 13(a) (6), the Group aggregately acquired 30% equity interest in Changing Education Inc. through below two investment agreements: